jchan1234/Garage-Door-Opener-Raspberry-Pi/README.md

 sudo connectd_installer
 You probably want to configure an SSH and an HTTP service.

-To get mail notification you need to modify mail.py to enter the mail address and mail server
+To get mail notification you need to modify mail.py to enter the mail address and mail server.
+Read more about python and email here https://realpython.com/python-send-email/

 motioneye